jackh726/trackhubs/README.md

 Creating an hub usually time consuming and error prune due to the text parsers in track hubs section in ucsc genome browser.
 Here we are going to create a system to allow users to add their own tracks to the genome browser and publish them in a web accessible area.

-Basically, we are going to create a three files in a directory structure below.
+Basically, we are going to create three files in a directory structure below.

 ![Alt text](https://genome.ucsc.edu/images/hubDirectoryImage.jpg?raw=true "Directory Structure")